 Vouvray is the name of the village - where Myriam grew up - that gives its name to the AOC (Appellation of Controlled Origin, in other words Denomination of Origin).
 However 8 villages are included in the delineated area of production and allowed to produce grapes to make Vouvray wines.

-produced under the name Vouvray are sparkling wines - about 65% of the overall production.
-However only 10% of the sparkling wines are exported, whereas 2/3 of the still wines are shipped abroad,
+under the name Vouvray are sparkling wines - about 65% of the overall production.
+However only 10% of the sparkling wines are exported, whereas 2/3 of the still wines are shipped abroad, so as

-so as foreigners, you may have heard more of still wines.
-The sparkling wines are made using the Traditional Method (actually the Champagne Method but this expression can't legally be used
+foreigners, you may have heard more of still wines.
+The sparkling wines are made using the Traditional Method (actually the Champagne Method but this expression can't legally be used outside of

 The still wines range from dry to super sweet, depending on the date of the harvest and how sweet the grapes are.
 The more sugar in the beginning, the more sugar left in the wine in the end (what is called residual sugars).
 Whether you like very dry wines or are a sweet tooth, there is a Vouvrau wine for everyone!